April 24, 1704 – The first regular newspaper in British Colonial America, The Boston News-Letter, was published in Boston, Mass.

 April 24, 1863 - Union Colonel Benjamin Grierson's troops tore up tracks and destroyed two trainloads of ammunition headed for Vicksburg, Miss.

-April 24, 1863 - The Union army issued General Orders No. 100.
-The orders provided the code of conduct for Federal soldiers and officers when dealing with Confederate prisoners and civilians.
+April 24, 1863 - The Union army issues General Orders No. 100, which provided a code of conduct for Federal soldiers and officers when dealing with Confederate prisoners and civilians.
+The code was borrowed by many European nations, and its influence can be seen on the Geneva Convention.
+The orders were the brainchild of Francis Lieber, a Prussian immigrant whose three sons had served during the Civil War.

 April 24, 1868 - Author William Garrott Brown was born in Marion, Ala.